Loading...

 Exercise Regularly

-Integrate regular physical activity into your routine, such as walking after meals, to help your body manage glucose levels more effectively.
+Engage in regular physical activity to help your body use glucose more efficiently.

 healthspan-mbl